Terms and conditions

 - to cause or introduce a software virus or other disruptive program

-- in any way that is not authorised by AQA or is in breach of the e-AQA or AQA Terms and Conditions.
+- in any way that is not authorised by AQA or is in breach of the e-AQA and Centre Services or AQA Terms and Conditions.

 8.13.
-AQA shall use reasonable endeavours to ensure that e-AQA is available between 06 00 and midnight, seven days a week.
-However, it may occasionally be necessary for AQA to undertake tasks that require the temporary removal of e-AQA services, so availability cannot be guaranteed
+AQA shall use reasonable endeavours to ensure that e-AQA and Centre Services are available between 06.00 and midnight, seven days a week.
+However, it may occasionally be necessary for AQA to undertake tasks that require the temporary removal of e-AQA or Centre Services, so availability cannot be guaranteed

 Use of your username and password

 8.14.
-In order to access and use secure areas of e-AQA, users require a log in ID and password.
+In order to access and use secure areas of e-AQA and Centre Services, users require a log in ID and password.
 Centre Administrators will be able to access all information and services related to their Centre.

 8.15.
 When registering users, Centre Administrators will be asked to choose a temporary log in ID and password to enable the new user to log in.
 The Centre Administrator is responsible for passing this initial log in information to the new user.
-Users will then have an opportunity to change these details to something more personally memorable at first log in to e-AQA.
+Users will then have an opportunity to change these details to something more personally memorable at first log in to e-AQA and Centre Services.